You may be asking yourself, “do I need a pre-workout?”

-In short, it’s a supplement designed to help you workout harder, for longer.
+In short, a pre-workout is a supplement designed to help you work out harder, for longer.

 A pre-workout is a powder, drink, capsule, or bar that you take around half an hour before your exercise session.

-They are formulated to enhance performance by using ingredients that provide a boost to your stamina, power, and motivation.
+They are formulated to enhance performance by using ingredients that could potentially provide a boost to your stamina, power, and motivation.

 - Improve your performance by increasing alertness and endurance.